-"To oversee the effectiveness of the Company's internal control environment, internal audit and risk management systems, and to discuss with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit.
-To oversee the process for preparing and submitting regular financial accounting information."
+• "To monitor the effectiveness of the Company's internal control environment, internal audit and risk management systems, and discussing with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit.

+• To monitor the process for preparing and submitting regular financial information."